Frederick Arthur Monk

-Frederick Arthur Monk (July 16, 1884 - February 16, 1954) was a Quebec politician.
+Frederick Arthur Monk (July 16, 1884 - February 16, 1954) was a Quebec politician in Canada.

 Background

 He was born in Montreal on July 16, 1884 and was the son of Frederick Debartzch Monk.

 Member of the legislature

 He was elected as the Action libérale nationale (ALN) candidate to the Legislative Assembly of Quebec in 1935 for the district of Jacques-Cartier.
 He refused to join the newly formed Union Nationale and ran as an Independent candidate in 1936, but was defeated.

 Death

 He died on February 16, 1954.